-What are Administrative Rules or Administrative Codes?
-Administrative Rules or Codes are officially enacted agency regulations that have the force and effect of law.
+Administrative rules or codes are officially enacted agency regulations that have the force and effect of law.
 These rules elaborate on the requirements of a law or policy.
 Each state has its own set of administrative rules/codes which are passed by the state legislature.

 12.8.202 WEAPONS AND FIREWORKS (1) No person may discharge any firearm, fireworks, explosives, air or gas weapon, or arrow from a bow, on or over either land or water, from April 1 to the opening date of archery season each year, unless the designated area is otherwise posted.
 Areas, or portions of areas, may be closed to shooting when the director determines there is undue hazard to human life or property.
 In addition to any other penalties provided for violation, the participant may be expelled from the area.

-What are Statutes or Acts?
-Statutes or Acts are laws passed by a legislative body.
-They are the written laws passed by legislature, or by elected or appointed houses of assembly on the state or federal level.
+Statutes or acts are laws passed by a legislative body.
+They are the written laws passed by legislature or by elected or appointed houses of assembly on the state or federal level.
 A statute may forbid a certain act, direct a certain act, make a declaration or set forth governmental mechanisms to aid society.

 Example: 18 Pa.
 Cons.
-Stat. § 6122 is a Pennsylvania statute that outlines when a licensee must produce their concealed carry license to law enforcement.
+Stat. § 6122 is a Pennsylvania statute that outlines when a licensee must produce his or her concealed carry license to law enforcement.

 The information contained on this website is provided as a service to USCCA, Inc. members and the concealed carry community, and does not constitute legal advice.
 We make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.

 Read the new book that reveals the little-known history of the US Concealed Carry Association.

 Get Your FREE USCCA Sticker!
 Enter your email below:

 Your FREE book download is on its way to your inbox.